-Before the advent of year-round imports from abroad, this was the most anticipated fruit of the year.
-The sight of strawberry stalls along the road sides and in the shops, or in the garden really meant that summer was here.
-Even now strawberries and cream are synonymous with Wimbledon and summer days.
 There are few plants more rewarding than the strawberry, ranging from big, juicy dessert types, smaller jam varieties, and the tiny, but intensely flavourful alpine strawberry.
-This little fruit is incredibly easy to grow, so simple that if you're not careful it will take over the garden.
+One of the most popular summer fruits, these delicious little berries are incredibly easy to grow – so simple in fact, that if you're not careful it will take over the garden.

-In the autumn cut away any diseased or damaged foliage.
+As soon as you notice small berries beginning to form, apply a tomato fertiliser weekly or fortnightly to give fruiting a boost.
+Remove any extra runners that develop and keep on top of your watering.
+You should be ready to begin harvesting from June through September depending on the varieties you choose.
+In the autumn, cut away any diseased or damaged foliage.
 In colder areas we recommend some protection over winter such as straw or a fleece.
 This will help the strawberries to fruit earlier next year.

 Getting the very best from your strawberry plants requires a little bit of knowhow.
 If you’d like to learn more, we recommend our expert guide – a collection of strawberry tips from some of the most seasoned growers in the online community.